navaneeth-2444/chatbot-gemini/README.md

 # Gemini-Chatbot
+- Download the repo
+- unzip
-Download the repo, unzip, open the folder in terminal and run node npm start
+- open the folder in terminal
+- run node `npm start`